Abstract art

 Regenerating Cities during Crisis: Culturally-routed and sustainable strategies for Middle Eastern Cities (July 2020)

-In collaboration with the University of Jordan, Portsmouth School of Architecture establishes a research workshop that offers networking and educational activities concerning urban regeneration, a crucial working and research issue in Middle Eastern cities.
+In collaboration with the University of Jordan, Portsmouth School of Architecture, Art and Design establishes a research workshop that offers networking and educational activities concerning urban regeneration, a crucial working and research issue in Middle Eastern cities.
 It aims to promote the international exchange of knowledge and experience about novel theories, strategies and methods for regenerating culturally accepted and inclusive cities.
 The workshop intends to enhance urban regeneration knowledge using input from both theoretical and practice platforms.
 It utilizes the Live Project model of education to apply theoretical knowledge on a real case study in order to generate solutions for cities that have exacting and urgent conditions without affecting its identity.

 Port Towns and Urban Cultures research group